 Earth’s Oldest Fossils

 An international team made up of scientists from the United Kingdom, United States, Canada, and Australia recently reported on the discovery of microfossils from a geological formation in the northern part of Quebec, Canada.1 Formed from ancient hydrothermal vents, this iron-rich geological system dates somewhere between 3.77 and 4.3 billion years in age.

 The putative microfossils consist of microscopic hematite filaments and tubes, like those found in modern hydrothermal vents.
 Today, iron-oxidizing microbes produce hematite filaments and tubes when sheaths of extracellular materials become coated by iron oxyhydroxide.
 Added evidence for the biogenicity of these microfossils comes from carbonate and apatite associated with the hematite structures.
 These compounds can also be produced as by-products of the metabolic activity of microorganisms.
 The research team also discovered graphite inclusions enriched in carbon-12, a geochemical signature of life.
-Finally, the Raman spectrum of the carbonaceous deposits displays features that also point to the biological origin of this material.
+Finally, the Raman spectrum of the carbonaceous deposits display features that also point to the biological origin of this material.